casefabric/guide/docs/engine/logging.md

 ### Changing the settings
 The top element of the `logback.xml` contains a special attribute `scan="true"`.
 This tells `Logback` to refresh the contents of the logback.xml file once every minute, and perform a live reload.

-That means, you can change the contents of the logback.xml, and within a minute, the Cafienne Engine will pick up your changes and act accordingly, without needing to restart the engine.
+That means, you can change the contents of the logback.xml, and within a minute, the CaseFabric Engine will pick up your changes and act accordingly, without needing to restart the engine.